ChikwandaChisha/Amazon-Reviews-ML-Analysis/README.md

-# Amazon Reviews ML Analysis
+# Review Mind - ML Review Analysis

 This project focuses on analyzing Amazon product reviews using machine learning techniques.
 The analysis includes sentiment analysis and review classification to understand customer feedback patterns.